Restaurant dining and outdoor drinking is once more on the table as restrictions lift from April 12, albeit alfresco for the time being.

 The Canal House

-This chic bar and restaurant in Bridge Street has a prime position overlooking the canal in Birmingham city centre for lazy days in the sunshine with an Aperol spritz.
+This bustling bar and restaurant on Bridge Street has a prime position overlooking the canal and arguably the best outdoor space in the Birmingham city centre for socialising in the sunshine.

 When hunger pangs strike, there’s The Canal House’s signature hanging kebabs, roast dinners and extensive fayre of pub food just a tap away over the convenient order-to-table app.